ipspace-netautomationlab/net-automation-lab/README.txt

 - FIFTH ASSIGNMENT: VALIDATION, ERROR HANDLING AND UNIT TESTS

-The fifth assignment is focused on validating the deployment tasks, handling errors and making some unti tests.
+The fifth assignment is focused on validating the deployment tasks, handling errors and making some unit tests.
 A new playbook has been released, named "validate.yml", which handles the needed tasks.
 Furthermore, new tags have been added in order to aggregate them into the unique playbook "netexec.yml".